 |Lowest Recommended Age:||Mature High Schooler|

-|MPAA Rating:||Rated R for pervasive language, violence, sexual content, some drug material and brief nudity|
+|MPAA Rating:||Rated R for strong violence, some grisly images, sexual content and brief language|

-|Profanity:||Very strong language|
+|Profanity:||Some strong language|

 |Date Released to Theaters:||November 22, 2023|